smackchat/mixable/README.md

 * TEST

-The Test file clearly presents the problem we are trying to solve.
+	- The Test file clearly presents the problem we are trying to solve.
 Lets say you have a class Swimmer that extends Animal.
 However, the class FlyingFish is both a Swimmer a Flyer and an Animal.
 Thus we fall into multiple inheritance problem.
-The “Mixables” package solves multiple inheritance with performance and is easy to use.